LukeShortCloud/rootpages/markdown/sql.md

 > SET GLOBAL cassandra_default_thrift_host='<CASSANDRA_IP>'
 ```

 * The Cassandra table has to be created with the "COMPACT STORAGE" option.
-Otherwise, MariaDB will be unable to access the table.
+Otherwise, MariaDB will be unable to access the table properly.
 ```
 $ cqlsh
 > CREATE TABLE <NAME> (<VALUE1> <TYPE> PRIMARY KEY, <VALUE2> <TYPE>) WITH COMPACT STORAGE;